chepeniv/atlas-higher_level_programming/python-everything_is_object/essay.md

 ### Implications For Mutable and Immutable Objects
 -->

-Ultimately, all this culminates when considering how a function acts upon its inputs.
+Let's consider how a function acts upon its inputs.
+Python uses the model "pass by object reference" (otherwise know as "pass by assignment") and i really don't know what that means, _BUT_ depending on the mutability of the argument that gets passed, a function will behave differently.[^5]
-There are two ways in which a function manipulates data passed into it.
+This leaves only two ways that a function can manipulate data passed into it.
+If an object is immutable then the default behaviour is to pass-by-value, otherwise if an object is mutable then pass-by-reference becomes the default.

 The first, pass-by-value makes an internal copy of the value returned by a variable thereby leaving the original object alone and unmodified.
-The second, pass-by-reference actually directly addresses the object returned by a variable and thereby any modifications to its data are reflected outside of the function call.[^5]

-In relation to mutability, if an object is immutable then the default behaviour is to pass-by-value, if an object is mutable otherwise then pass-by-reference becomes the default.
-In the latter situation it is also possible to simulate pass-by-value behavior by making copies within a function definition and manipulating those instead of the original.
+The second, pass-by-reference actually directly addresses the object returned by a variable and thereby any modifications to its data are reflected outside of the function call.[^5] In this case, it is also possible to simulate pass-by-value behavior by making copies within a function definition and manipulating those instead of the original.
 This is where container-type cloning comes in handy.
 It allows us to modify a duplicate and to also have access to the unmodified original.

-Python uses the model "pass by object reference" (otherwise know as "pass by assignment") and i really don't know what that means, _BUT_ depending on the mutability of the argument that gets passed, a function will behave differently.[^5]

 Usually, pass-by-ref is more efficient than pass-by-val because it doesn't require that a copy be made, and because the object is manipulated directly there is no need to return it.[^5]

 <img src="./assets/perhaps-programming.jpg" height="640"/>